Northridge, Los Angeles: Early community

-In 1908, the Southern Pacific Railroad lays tracks through the Hawk Ranch property; following this and continuing the pattern of railroad boom towns, the Hawk Ranch was sold for subdivision and was renamed Zelzah in 1910.
+In 1908, the Southern Pacific Railroad laid tracks through the Hawk Ranch property; following this and continuing the pattern of railroad boom towns, the Hawk Ranch was sold for subdivision and was renamed Zelzah in 1910.
 The name is derived from a biblical name for an oasis as a reference to a water well located in the area.
 The Zelzah Train Station or Depot was built on the site that is now the northwest corner of Parthenia Avenue and Reseda Boulevard, across the street from the water well.
 Also in 1910, on January 13, the large balloon America landed on the so-called Zelzah ranch after a 31 mi trip from Huntington Park.
 By April, The Scandia Land and Loan Company was advertising Zelzah Acres with land going for $250 per acre.
 The company advertised the acres as the "cream of the San Fernando valley, the richest soil in California," describing the ease of transportation provided by the station, the lack of alkali, adobe or hardpan soil, and stating that water for domestic purposes could be welled from 35 to 65 feet and at 140 to 300 feet for general irrigation; water would later become a major selling point for land in the valley after the arrival of the Los Angeles Aqueduct.
 The initial growth in the region was so marked that discussions of the creation of new school districts were being forwarded to the county school superintendent Mark Keppel, one of these districts being named Zelzah which would benefit 15 children of school age living nine to ten miles from a schoolhouse.
 By the beginning of 1912, a post office had been established in Zelzah.
 By April 1913, sales agents E. O. Hanson & Sons were advertising that only 300 of the original 1100 acres were left for sale, by then at $325 an acre.

 The first church built in Northridge, the Faith Bible Church, was built in 1917.
 By the 1920s, the town became a shipping center for agricultural products and continued to be a rural community for many years.

 Residents of Zelzah voted to change the community's name to North Los Angeles in 1929.
 Reseda Boulevard, the main thoroughfare of the community, was paved in 1930.

 In 1938, the community's name was changed to the more popular Northridge Village at the suggestion of local resident and director of the Southwest Museum in Los Angeles Carl Denzel; it would later be shortened to just Northridge.